Enrolling for the Exam

 If a student disputes a grade, the Ed Rep can request a re-grade of the exam.
 Requests for a re-grade must be submitted in writing to the Office of the Registrar within three months of the exam date, and must be accompanied by a check or credit card payment of $50 per exam.
 This fee will cover the time and effort to locate the student’s answer sheet and manually re-grade it.
 If LOMA has made an error in the grading process, the grade will be changed and the re-grade fee will be refunded.
 Because of the accuracy of LOMA’s grading procedures, it is very rare that a manual re-grade reveals a discrepancy in the grading.
 LOMA will not release the answers to any exam questions.

 Exam Procedures and Regulations

-The following procedures apply to the administration of paper, I*STAR, and Prometric examinations:
+The following procedures apply to the administration of paper and I*STAR examinations:

 - Plan to arrive at the exam site 30 minutes before your exam begins.
 You may be required to furnish photo ID when taking an exam.
 If you arrive after the scheduled starting time for your paper exam, the exam may not be accepted by LOMA for grading.

 - The "Official Exam/Proctor Instructions" mailed along with examinations to all paper exam proctors must be followed.

 - Learners may not consult, discuss, review, or in any way use anyone else's answers or accept unauthorized assistance during the examination.
 Please note that LOMA uses specially designed software to detect possible cheating on LOMA exams.

 - During the exam, learners may not have in their possession any outside materials including, but not limited to: notes, textbooks, tables, charts, graphs, cell phones, pagers, Personal Digital Assistants (PDAs), or digital media players, e.g. iPods.